8ta4/blog/drafts/I created say: a 247 voice transcription tool.md

 Hi!

-I've been working on a software that transcribes your voice 24/7, and I've been using it myself for the past couple of months.
+I've been working on software that transcribes your voice 24/7, and I've been using it myself for the past couple of months.
 There were multiple similar platforms like this, but I found them lacking in features I personally wanted, so I started working on my own.

 When I explained this to my girlfriend, she asked, "Is your memory getting even worse?"
 And I said, "Must be, since I don't remember asking for your opinion."